Skip to main content

 Valuations and rates

-We collect a fixed amount of rates each year, as specified in the current Annual Plan or Long-term Plan.
+We collect a fixed amount of rates each year, as outlined in the current Annual Plan or Long-term Plan.

 If the value of your property has gone down more than the average, then your share of the general rate will go up by less than the average rates increase.
 If your property’s value has reduced less than the average, then your share will go up by more than the average rates increase.